The greedy side of the LASSO: New algorithms for weighted sparse recovery via loss function-based orthogonal matching pursuit: Numerical experiments

 In this section we present numerical results for the proposed LASSO-based WOMP algorithms.
 All the numerical experiments were performed in MATLAB 2017b 64-bit on a laptop equipped with a 2.4 GHz Intel Core i5 processor and 8 GB of DDR3 RAM.
 In some experiments, we compare our proposed algorithms with convex optimization-based recovery strategies.
 In these cases, we use the MATLAB CVX package \cite{gb08,cvx} with MOSEK solver \cite{mosek9mosek} and set \texttt{cvx\_precision best}.
 For the sake of convenience, we sometimes use MATLAB's vector notation.
 For example, $10.\,\hat{}\,(1:2:5)$ denotes the vector $ (10^1, 10^3, 10^5) $.
 The source code needed to reproduce our numerical experiments can be found on the GitHub repository \url{http://github.com/sina-taheri/Greedy_LASSO_WOMP}.

 The section is organized as follows.
 In \S\ref{s:numerical_settings}, we start by presenting three settings used to validate and test the proposed algorithms.
-In \S\ref{s:numerics_lambda}, we carry out a first set of experiments aimed at studying the effect of the tuning parameter on the recovery error for different levels of noise or corruption, and for different weights' values.
-Finally, \S\ref{s:numerics_iterations} is dedicated to investigating the connection between the iteration number of the proposed greedy methods and the recovery error.
+In \S\ref{s:numerics_lambda}, we carry out a first set of experiments aimed at studying the effect of the tuning parameter on the recovery error for different levels of noise or corruption, and for different weights' values. \S\ref{s:numerics_iterations} is dedicated to investigating the connection between the iteration number of the proposed greedy methods and the recovery error.
+We conclude by illustrating experiments on algorithms' runtime, loss function decay and a discussion on the stopping criteria in \S\ref{s:runtime_loss_stop}.